 Set up Google Gemini

 Configure a Google Gemini provider in Aperture so your team can access Gemini models through your tailnet.
-This guide uses the direct Gemini API with API key authentication, which requires fewer configuration steps than Vertex AI but does not support Anthropic models.
+This topic covers the direct Gemini API with API key authentication.
+The Gemini Enterprise Agent Platform uses service account authentication and separate endpoint formats for Gemini and Anthropic models.

-For Vertex AI with service account authentication (which also supports Anthropic models), refer to set up a Vertex AI provider.
-For Vertex AI with API key authentication, refer to set up a Vertex AI Express provider.
+For the Gemini Enterprise Agent Platform with service account authentication (which also supports Anthropic models), refer to set up a Gemini Enterprise Agent Platform provider.

 Aperture routes requests based on the model name, not the LLM client.
 Any LLM client configured to use Aperture can access any provider your admin has set up.
 Refer to the provider compatibility reference for the full list of supported providers and API formats.